FaureciaDev/faureciadev.github.io/_includes/documentation.md

 <br />
 <span style="padding-top:5px"></span>
 <h4>Description</h4>
- 0 is off, 1-99 are pre-set programs
+ 0 is off, 1-99 are pre-set programs.
+If you would like to run a specific program (ie 3 beats upper left, 3 beats upper right, 3 beats lower left, 3 beats lower right), pick a number, and describe in a README what program that represents.
 <h6 style="padding-top:5px"><a href="#massageProgramSelectionTable">back to table</a></h6>
 </div>
 <hr />